benwilber/benwilber.github.io/_posts/2015-12-31-streaming-logs-over-http-with-nginx-syslog-ng.md

 $ curl -s https://ghit.me/logs/badge_access
 ```

+(note: if you don't see anything, then go visit [ghit.me](https://ghit.me), which will cause a log event)

 In this example we're going to stream the access logs of badge requests from [ghit.me](https://ghit.me/).